ASR-project/Multilingual-PR/README.md

   <img width="400" height="500" src="assets/img_readme/Network.drawio.png">
 </p>
 <p align="center">
   <em> Diagram of the models used for the experiments.
-N=22 and h=1024 for HuBERT, and N=11 and h=768 for Wav2vec2 and WavLM.
+N=22 and h=1024 for HuBERT Large and WavLM Large, and N=11 and h=768 for Wav2vec2 Base and WavLM Base.
 Made by us. </em>
 </p>

 ## :books: Language that we can done with phonemes dictionaries available